 Watch Iowa head coach Kirk Ferentz speaking to reporters prior to the Cy-Hawk game against Iowa State, Sept.
 10, 2019.
-Joseph Cress, Hawk Central
+Hawk Central

 IOWA CITY, Ia. — One of 18th-ranked Iowa’s deepest position groups has become precariously thin entering Saturday’s football showdown at Iowa State.

 The state of the 2-0 Hawkeyes’ secondary can be best summed up by this statement:

 At least Geno Stone is available.

 Regarding defensive-back injuries, that was about the only definitively positive vibe coming from Kirk Ferentz’s weekly press conference Tuesday at the Hansen Football Performance Center.

 Stone, the Hawkeyes’ junior strong safety, is “ready to roll,” Ferentz says, after leaving Saturday’s 30-0 win against Rutgers with an injury.